-The factory fire in lower Manhattan killed 146 garment workers – most of them women as young as 14 years old – on March 25, 1911.
-Fire exit doors were locked and other doors only opened inward, making it impossible for the onrush of workers to get out.
+During the Triangle fire in lower Manhattan, fire exit doors were locked and other doors only opened inward, making it impossible for the onrush of workers to get out.
 The fire escape was poorly constructed and didn’t meet weight requirements.
 Fire department ladders couldn’t reach the upper floors of the 10-story building.
 Many workers died by jumping out of windows and into an elevator shaft as they fought to escape the flames.

-“The Triangle Shirtwaist Factory fire was the deadliest industrial disaster in New York City history, and it inspired our country to address workplace safety in an organized way that didn’t exist before the tragedy,” said ASSP President Deborah Roy, M.P.H., RN, COHN-S, CSP, CIT, FASSP, FAAOHN.
-“The horrific fire led to a series of laws and regulations that improved workplace safety.
-It also caused a concerned group of insurance company safety engineers to start what is now ASSP.”
+“The Triangle Shirtwaist Factory fire was the deadliest industrial disaster in New York City history, and it inspired our country to address workplace safety in an organized way that didn’t previously exist,” said ASSP President Brad Giles, P.E., CSP, STS, FASSP, GIOSH.
+“The tragedy led to a series of laws and regulations that improved workplace safety.
+It also caused a concerned group of insurance company safety engineers to start an organization that is now ASSP.”

-From its inception in October 1911, ASSP has grown into a global membership organization of nearly 40,000 occupational safety and health professionals whose work through the decades has contributed to dramatic drops in workplace injuries, illnesses and fatalities.
-However, the work of safety organizations, employers and federal agencies like the Occupational Safety and Health Administration (OSHA), the National Institute for Occupational Safety and Health (NIOSH) and the U.S. Chemical Safety and Hazard Investigation Board is never complete.
+From its inception on Oct.
+14, 1911, ASSP has grown into a global membership organization of 36,000 occupational safety and health professionals whose efforts reduce workplace injuries, illnesses and fatalities.
+But the work of safety organizations, employers and federal agencies like the Occupational Safety and Health Administration (OSHA) and National Institute for Occupational Safety and Health (NIOSH) is never complete.

-“Whether you work at a construction site, in a restaurant or at a manufacturing plant, the lessons of the Triangle Shirtwaist Factory fire never should be forgotten,” Roy said.
+“Whether you work at a construction site, in a restaurant, at a manufacturing plant or in a mine, the lessons of the Triangle Shirtwaist Factory fire should never be forgotten,” Giles said.
 “Keeping our workplaces safe takes an unwavering commitment from all involved.
 There are always advances to be made and new ideas to be shared.”

 About ASSP – Working together for a safer, stronger future